parvatkhattak/Eco-reward/README.md

-# 🌱 EcoReward — Turn Waste into Worth
+# 🌱 EcoReward — Turn Waste into worth

 A waste-pickup rewards platform that turns biodegradable waste into eco points.
 Households, restaurants, hotels, temples, and flower shops schedule doorstep pickups; collectors run routes with live tracking + QR verification; the city admin monitors everything from an operations panel.